-When non-payment of child support resulted in significant harm to the children, the petitioning parent might request a court hold a parent in contempt for violating the child support order.
+When nonpayment of child support resulted in significant harm to the children, the petitioning parent might request a court hold a parent in contempt for violating the child support order.
 If a court grants the request, a parent might be sentenced to serve jail time.
 A child payment enforcement lawyer in Pearland could assist a parent seeking a contempt order against a delinquent parent.

 If your co-parent is not paying child support as agreed, your child suffers.
 You have an obligation to defend their right to the co-parent’s financial support.

 A Pearland child support enforcement lawyer understands the system and how to achieve a parent’s goals most efficiently.
 Call today to schedule a conversation with a dedicated legal professional at Angela Faye Brown & Associates.
 Contact us online or call 713-714-3710 in Houston or 512-572-1207 in Austin.